fffej/sql-server-gen/README.md

 Currently supported (at various degrees of completion) are:
 * Tables (including unique, primary key constraints and index options)
+* Row level security (with a fixed TVF for security).
 * Views (currently only very basic support)
 * Triggers (currently only triggers from tables / views)
 * Sequences